youceeef/wordpress_theme/README.md

 - **Theme Options Panel:** Global elements like the header/footer logo and social media links are managed from a central "Theme Settings" options page.
 - **Custom Post Type for Portfolio:** A dedicated "Portfolio" section in the admin panel allows for easy management of portfolio items and categories, making the portfolio scalable and organized.
 - **Modular Template Parts:** The theme is built using a modern, modular structure with template parts for each section, following WordPress best practices.
-- **Plugin Integration:** Utilizes popular plugins like ACF Pro, CPT UI for structure, and WPForms for a functional contact form.
+- **Plugin Integration:** Utilizes popular plugins like ACF, Classic Editor, CPT UI for structure, and WPForms for a functional contact form.

 ---